TextXD/textxd.github.io/README.md

 # TextXD.org

-This Jekyll site will be upgraded to [TextXD.org](http://www.textxd.org/) but is currently at [textxd.github.io](https://textxd.github.io)
+This Jekyll site is published at [TextXD.org](http://www.textxd.org/).

 (*work in progress*)